ibm-cloud-docs/hardware-firewall-shared/faqs.md

 You can find a detailed comparison of all firewall products offered in the IBM© Cloud by reviewing this [topic](/docs/infrastructure/fortigate-10g?topic=fortigate-10g-exploring-firewalls).

-## Is the Hardware Firewall (Shared) compatible with IBM's load balancer products?
+## Is the Hardware Firewall compatible with IBM's load balancer products?
 {: faq}

 Yes.
-The Hardware Firewall (Shared) is compatible with the cloud load balancing service, local load balancer, as well as the Citrix Netscaler VPX and MPX.
+The Hardware Firewall is compatible with the cloud load balancing service, local load balancer, as well as the Citrix Netscaler VPX and MPX.

-## Can portable IP’s be protected by the Hardware Firewall (Shared)?
+## Can portable IP’s be protected by the Hardware Firewall?
 {: faq}

 No. Portable IPs are not available for protection because they can be moved between servers.
 Exceptions are made on a case by case basis as there are numerous caveats and require additional details about the customer's system design.